 Ashland County Housing Authority

-Ashland County Housing Authority is a Public Housing Agency in Mellen, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 26th, 2020, Ashland County Housing Authority has 1 waiting lists that are open now or opening soon.
+Ashland County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 7th, 2020, Ashland County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.